jcasimir/railsconf_tutorials/source/sessions/factored_mvc.markdown

 Ouch!
 That failed.
 We're missing a local variable named `max`.
 Let's put back the code we just deleted.
 The `@tags_divisor` assignment needs `max`.

-Let's go ahead and expose `:tags_divisor` in the `TagCloud` object as well, and assign it in the controller:
+Go ahead and expose `:tags_divisor` in the `TagCloud` object as well, and assign it in the controller:

 ```ruby
 @tags_divisor = ((max - @tags_min) / levels) + 1
 @tags_divisor = cloud.tags_divisor
 ```

-Run the lockdown test.
+Run the `lockdown` test.
 It should be passing.

 Now we can delete the old code for `@tags_min` and `@tags_divisor`.
 Do that, and then run the `lockdown` test again.